cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 }
 ```

-Next we configure `ProcessProposal` Handler in App in `/app/app.go`
+7. Configure the `ProcessProposalHandler()` in app/app.go:

 ```go
 processPropHandler := abci2.ProcessProposalHandler{app.txConfig, appCodec, logger}
 bApp.SetProcessProposal(processPropHandler.ProcessProposalHandler())
 ```

-If you want to validate the bids such as we have in this example you must ensure you do the following:

-* Decode the proposal transactions and extract the bids
-* Map bid frequencies, where the number of times the bid appears in the VE is stored
-* Figure out how many votes are needed for a bid to be considered valid
-* Iterate over the bids in the proposal and check if each bid appears in the VE at least as many times as the threshold count (for the threshold count we will need to implement the `ThresholdMempool`)
+This sets the `ProcessProposalHandler()` for our application.
+This means that whenever a proposal needs to be processed, our custom `ProcessProposalHandler()` method will be called.

+To test if the proposal processing and vote extensions are working correctly, you can check the logs for any relevant messages.
+If the logs do not provide enough information, you can also reinitialize your local testing environment by running the `./scripts/single_node/setup.sh` script again.

 ## Demo of Mitigating Front-Running with Vote Extensions

+The purpose of this demo is to test the implementation of the `VoteExtensionHandler` and `PrepareProposalHandler` that we have just added to the codebase.
+These handlers are designed to mitigate front-running by ensuring that all validators have a consistent view of the mempool when preparing proposals.

-Here we are using a 3 validator network.
-The Beacon validator has a custom transaction provider enabled.
-Below we bootstrap the validator network.
+In this demo, we are using a 3 validator network.
+The Beacon validator is special because it has a custom transaction provider enabled.
+This means that it can potentially manipulate the order of transactions in a proposal to its advantage (i.e., front-running).

+1. Bootstrap the validator network: This sets up a network with 3 validators.
+The script `./scripts/configure.sh "bob.cosmos"` is used to configure the network and the validators.

 ```shell
 ./scripts/configure.sh "bob.cosmos"
 ```

-Here we have `alice` attempt to reserve `bob.cosmos`
+2. Have alice attempt to reserve `bob.cosmos`: This is a normal transaction that alice wants to execute.
+The script ``./scripts/reserve.sh "bob.cosmos"` is used to send this transaction.

 ```shell
 ./scripts/reserve.sh "bob.cosmos"
 ```

-Query to verify the name has been reserved
+3. Query to verify the name has been reserved: This is to check the result of the transaction.
+The script `./scripts/whois.sh "bob.cosmos"` is used to query the state of the blockchain.

 ```shell
 ./scripts/whois.sh "bob.cosmos"
 ```

-It should return
+It should return:

 ```{
   "name":  {